brandonpulley/food-order-system/README.md

 When an order has been either added or delivered the contents of all of the shelves are printed out as well

+## Related Reading

+Check out the [algorithm README](README_algo.md) for information on how the items are discarded when the shelves are at capacity